-The Nominating and Corporate Governance Committee also has the authority to consult with or retain advisors or search firms to assist in the identification of qualified trustee candidates, and has engaged a search firm in prior searches; however, we do not currently employ a search firm, or pay a fee to any other third party, to locate qualified trustee candidates.
+The Nominating and Corporate Governance Committee also has the authority to consult with or retain advisors or search firms to assist in the identification of qualified trustee candidates and has engaged a search firm in prior searches; however, we do not currently employ a search firm, or pay a fee to any other third party, to locate qualified trustee candidates.

 As part of the candidate identification process, the Nominating and Corporate Governance Committee evaluates the skills, expertise and diversity possessed by the current Board, and whether there are additional skills, expertise or diversity that should be added to complement the composition of the existing Board.
 The Nominating and Corporate Governance Committee considers whether existing trustees have indicated a willingness to continue to serve as trustees if renominated.
-Once trustee candidates have been identified, the Nominating and Corporate Governance Committee will then evaluate each candidate in light of his or her gualifications and credentials, and any additional factors the Nominating and Corporate Governance Committee deems necessary or appropriate.
-Existing trustees who are being considered for re-nomination will be re-evaluated as part of the Nominating and Corporate Governance Committee's process of recommending trustee candidates.
-All candidates submitted by shareholders will be evaluated in the same manner, provided that advance notice and other requirements set forth in our bylaws have been followed.
+Once trustee candidates have been identified, the Nominating and Corporate Governance Committee will then evaluate each candidate in light of his or her qualifications and credentials, and any additional factors the Nominating and Corporate Governance Committee deems necessary or appropriate.